raquo/Airstream/README.md

 val stream1synced = stream1.delaySync(after = stream2)
 ```

 `stream1synced` synchronously re-emits all values that `stream1` feeds into it.
 Its only guarantee is that if `stream1` and `stream2` emit in the same transaction, `stream1synced` will emit AFTER `stream2` (assuming it has observers of course, or it won't emit at all, as usual).
-Otherwise, if `stream2` does not affect `stream1synced` in any way.
+Otherwise, `stream2` does not affect `stream1synced` in any way.
 Don't confuse this with the `sample` operator.

 Note: `delaySync` is better than a simple `delay` because it does not introduce an asynchronous boundary. `delaySync` does not use a `setTimeout` under the hood.
 In Airstream terms, `stream1synced` _synchronously depends_ on `stream1`, so all events in `stream1synced` fire in the same transaction as `stream1`, which is not the case with `stream1.delay(1000)` – those events would fire in a separate Transaction, and at an async delay.